Olevi-id/ip-idp-documentation/_pages/a-general/2-projectStructure.md

 IdPn is based of an open-Source [Shibboleth IdP](https://shibboleth.atlassian.net/wiki/spaces/IDP4/overview) software ([OSS](https://en.wikipedia.org/wiki/Open-source_software)), which obviously can't be bought as it is [free as in beer](https://en.wiktionary.org/wiki/free_as_in_beer).
 However, for everyone that is benefiting from the Software, we recommend consideration to support the project by [joining the consortium](https://www.shibboleth.net/membership/).

-WeAre Solutions has created modules that add in to the free IdP software accumulating the set of features it provides.
-In the core of the product development in WeAre Solutions is also the deployment model that makes it possible to provide the software as a service for customers.
+Olevi has created modules that add in to the free IdP software accumulating the set of features it provides.
+In the core of the product development in Olevi is also the deployment model that makes it possible to provide the software as a service for customers.

-WeAre Solutions doesn't charge anything of the core IdP software, but only the modules that it has implemented.
+Olevi doesn't charge anything of the core IdP software, but only the modules that it has implemented.
 Also, if a customer purchases IdP as a service, the customer pays for the costs that the deployment and management causes.

 ## The Structure